Peter-Jan/crazyflie_ws/README.txt

 3) "Hello World!"
 Let's fly the drone using Xbox controller.
 This would be a good way to check if everything is working fine.
-Connect Crazyradio PA to your computer, turn on Crazyflie, and open terminal.
+Connect Crazyradio PA to your computer and open terminal.

 cd crazyflie_ws
 roscore